 - Identify any problems with drainage, soil, and turf selection issues, and finally

-- Identify any limitations relating to fertilizer, labour, etc.
+- Identify any limitations relating to turf nutrition, labour, etc.

 Being able to measure this shows how well a surface can cope with wear, and its impact on root growth.
 A cone penetrometer can identify any problem areas so that work can be better targeted.
 This in turn leads to a healthier root system and better water movement away from the surface.